cytoscape/cytoscape.js/documentation/md/core/on.md

 ## Examples

-Bind to events that bubble up from elements matching the specified `node` selector:
+Listen to events that bubble up from elements matching the specified `node` selector:
 ```js
 cy.on('tap', 'node', function(evt){
   var node = evt.target;